suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # Breaking problem down, one bit at a time.

-`Find the largest number in a list`
+`Find the largest number in a list.`

 ---